javeria-malik/Assignment_typescripts/README.md

 # Assignment_typescripts
-THis repositoru contain all my typescript code practice
+THis repositoru contain all my typescript code practice.